Linus4/eldritchinstinct/main.typ

 A complication could be an encounter, an event, a change in the environment or the evil agenda advances.

-When a PC does something that takes *time* or attracts unwanted *attention*, roll a d6 (Agenda Die) and subtract the value from the Agenda Clock.
+When a PC does something that takes *time* or attracts unwanted *attention*, roll a d6 (Agenda Die) and subtract its result from the Agenda Clock.

 Examples of when you must roll the Agenda Die:
 #grid(